hammadraza66/IaaC/README.md

 # IaaC
-This repository includes sample templates for basic orchestration operations in OpenStack and AWS.
+This repository includes sample templates for basic orchestration operations in OpenStack using Heat and AWS CloudFormation.